 Most patios are made by laying pavers, the cheapest of which are red or grey brick pavers.
-These cost $1.75 to $2.15 per brick, or up to $700 per pallet, which covers around 56 square feet.
+According to Fixr, these cost between $10 and $25 (CAD 13 and CAD 33) per square foot, including materials and installation.

-Dry-laid brick, which is made using concrete, natural stone or brick pavers held together with dry sand, costs $4 to $8 per square foot.
+Dry-laid brick, which is made using concrete, natural stone or brick pavers held together with dry sand, costs $12 to $20 (CAD 15 to CAD 25) per square foot.

 Labor costs can dramatically increase the cost of your patio project.
-Expect to pay a contractor $50 to $80 per hour, which is around $4 to $11 per square foot.
+Expect to pay a contractor between $5 and $10 (CAD 6 and CAD 13) per square foot to install a paver patio.
+However, you could pay as much as $25 (CAD 33) per square foot for complex installation methods such as stamped concrete.
 Plan on paying for 40 hours of labor for every 300 square feet of patio.

 How Much Does a 20x20 Paver Patio Cost?

-According to data from HomeGuide, a 20-foot by 20-foot paver patio runs from $1,900 to $6,800, including labor and materials such as clay brick, natural stone or concrete pavers.
+According to data from Lawnstarter, a 20-foot by 20-foot paver patio runs from about $3,500 to $8,900 (CAD 4,550 to CAD 11,600), including labor and materials such as clay brick, natural stone or concrete pavers.
 Obviously, the larger the patio, the more materials required and the greater the labor costs.

-How Much Does a 10x20 Concrete Patio Cost?
+How Much Does a 20x20 Concrete Patio Cost?

 Additional Patio Costs